Build Note

 • Write the exact inputs AI can use.

-• Define output fields, tone rules, and forbidden promises.
+• Define output fields, tone rules, review rules, and forbidden promises.

-• Keep original source notes easy to review beside the AI summary.
+• Keep original lead notes easy to review beside the AI summary.

 • Route uncertain leads to a person instead of forcing automation.